 On the other hand, highly successful people focus on activities that are important and not urgent.
 These activities don’t yield instant results.
-However, they produce massive long-term results.
+However, they produce massive, long-term results through successful plans.

 Willpower is a limited resource.
 As we make decisions, run errands, and work on various projects throughout the day, our willpower is depleted.
 Successful people leverage the full tank of willpower in the morning by working on their most important project first.

 In the morning, the stresses and obstacles that arise throughout the day haven’t cluttered their mind yet.
 They take advantage of their fresh and clear mind.
-In addition, they take advantage of the lack of distractions in the early morning.
-They get a head start on the world by making progress towards their most valued goal in the morning.
+In addition, they take advantage of the lack of distractions in the early morning, get a head start on the world, and make progress towards their most valued goals, resulting in successful plans.

 Success people don’t have superpowers that help them get things done at a level that’s unreachable by the rest of us.
 They have simply implemented time management strategies that help them plan their time in the best way possible.
 They have learned how to create successful plans and follow through each and every day.